kouta77/ReactJS-Login-with-Apollo-server/README.md

 # Steps to run this app demo:

-* 'npm install' server and react_login folders
+# The server

+* First, import mysql database

+* Open 'server' folder and run npm install'

 * Change .env 'DATABASE_URL' to your local mysql database

-* import mysql database (Can try prisma migrate dev --preview-feature to generate the database from prisma schema)
+* Open a terminal windows in the server folder and run this comand npx prisma migrate dev --preview-feature to migrate the database from schema to mysql

-* npx prisma generate
+* Run this command in the terminal (server folder) npx prisma generate

+# The client

+* Open react_login folder and run npm install

-* npm start server and then react_login.
+* Run npm start and wait for the webapp to load.